About Malvitz Bay Farms

 Every year the family comes together and works hard during strawberry season.
 You can find Malvitz Bay Farms strawberries in grocery stores and farm markets all the way to the northern tip of Door County.

 Malvitz Bay Farms is a member of the Wisconsin Berry Growers Association, Wisconsin Fresh Market Vegetable Growers Association and the Minnesota Fresh Fruit and Vegetable Association.
 Malvitzes participate in their research by planting trial plants.
 This allows the family farm to keep up with the latest trends in produce and stay educated on growing food for the community.
-They grow many different varieties of strawberries and also grow raspberries, peas, asparagus, beans, sweet corn, squash, pumpkins and many other fruits and vegetables.
+Our newest partnership is with UW Madison Horticulture Department with the Seed to Kitchen On Farm Variety Trials.
+We grow many different varieties of strawberries and also grow raspberries, peas, asparagus, beans, sweet corn, squash, pumpkins and many other fruits and vegetables.

 The family also offers CSA (Community Supported Agriculture) boxes.
 Delivering bountiful boxes of produce to their local members.
 You can also see them each week at the Sturgeon Bay Market Square Farmers Market,June thru October.